 Subsidized Federal Direct Student Loans of up to $3,500 for first year, $4,500 for second year, and $5,500 for third- and fourth-year students are available for study at Hamilton through the Direct Student Loan Program.
 Eligible students can request an unsubsidized Federal Direct Student Loan up to $2,000.
 Maximum dependent undergraduate indebtedness cannot exceed $31,000.
-The interest rate on a Federal Direct Student Loan for the 2012-2013 academic year is 3.4 percent (subsidized) or 6.8 percent (unsubsidized).
+The interest rate on a Federal Direct Student Loan for the 2013-2014 academic year is 3.86 percent subsidized and unsubsidized.
 Even though the statutory maximum may be borrowed, interest subsidy is available only on that portion for which the borrower has demonstrated need.
-The origination fee on a Federal Direct Student Loan is 1 percent.
+The origination fee on a Federal Direct Student Loan is 1.051 percent.

 Federal Parent Loans for Undergraduate Students are available to creditworthy borrowers who seek assistance in meeting expected family contributions.
 There is no current maximum loan except that the amount borrowed cannot exceed the cost of attendance, less other financial assistance received by the student.
 The interest rate for a Federal PLUS is fixed at 7.9 percent.
 The origination fee on a Federal Direct Parent PLUS Loan is 4 percent.